okoala/awesome-stars/README.md

 - [redux-ecosystem-links](https://github.com/markerikson/redux-ecosystem-links) - A categorized list of Redux-related addons, libraries, and utilities
 - [public-apis](https://github.com/toddmotto/public-apis) - A collective list of public JSON APIs for use in web development.
 - [jsemu](https://github.com/fcambus/jsemu) - A list of emulators written in the JavaScript programming language
-- [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools ecosystem
+- [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem
 - [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 - [css-protips](https://github.com/AllThingsSmitty/css-protips) - A collection of tips to help take your CSS skills pro
 - [navigation-rfc](https://github.com/ericvicenti/navigation-rfc) - Better Navigation in React Native